Raqi42/STM32_LCD16x2_Library/README.md

  2. Performs a ping-pong motion → settles in place.
  3. Buzzer indicates start and end of process.

+- step by step video tutorial: https://www.youtube.com/watch?v=yM69uJBZpsA
-If you have any questions or issues, please reach out via  email. aliqorbanif@gmail.com
+- If you have any questions or issues, please reach out via  email. aliqorbanif@gmail.com